 Tips for visiting your legislator

 Plan your visit – Be clear about what it is you want to achieve.
-Determine in advance which legislator or committee staff member you need to meet with to achieve your goal.
+Determine in advance who you need to meet with to achieve your goal.

 Be political – Legislators want to represent the best interests of their district or state.
 Wherever possible, show the connection between your request and the interests of the legislator's constituency.
 If possible, describe how you or your county Farm Bureau can be of assistance to him/her.
 Where it is appropriate, remember to ask for a commitment.

 Be responsive – Be prepared to answer questions or provide additional information, in the event the legislator expresses interest or asks questions.
 Follow up the meeting with a thank you letter that outlines the different points covered during the meeting and send along any additional information requested.